 The Resource Management Framework (RMF) was effective from July 2019 and all departments are bound by the RMF in its entirety.
-Since 1 July 2023, an updated version of the RMF applies, incorporating changes to existing policies as directed by government (see pg.
-5, Changes to the RMF since the 2022-23 published version).
+Since 1 July 2024, an updated version of the RMF applies, incorporating changes to existing policies as directed by government (see pg.
+5, Changes to the RMF since the 2023-24 published version).
+This version contains amendments made in June 2024.